spinspire/training-content/content/const-let-var.md

 - Understanding variable declarations is extrmemely important in any type of programming.
 - Understanding how and when to use these variable within the scope of your project will make designing an application much easier
 - Also with utilizing the variable declarations of let and const they allow you to keep your code "dry".
-- This means that you arent repaeting yourself with the same variables within your projects and can keep code clean and less confusing overall.
+- This means that you arent repeating yourself with the same variables within your projects and can keep code clean and less confusing overall.
-- The most important thing to remmeber is to keep your code simple, by using const over let you can make sure that a single variable represents a single value of data, which you can accomplish with using const over let.
+- The most important thing to remember is to keep your code simple, by using const over let you can make sure that a single variable represents a single value of data, which you can accomplish with using const over let.